My e-bike has been seized by police – what happens next?

 8) What’s the difference between cycle insurance and motor insurance?

-Cycle insurance (like ETA’s) covers bicycles and legal EAPCs for theft, damage, liability and breakdown.
+Cycle insurance can cover bicycles and EAPCs for theft, damage and third party liability.
 Motor insurance is the compulsory cover for mopeds/motorcycles and any e-bike that no longer qualifies as an EAPC.

 {{cta-ebike}}

-9) Can I just promise to ride it on private land from now on?
+9) Can I just promise to ride it on private land ?

 Consistency across seizure powers - release rules are applied consistently whether the vehicle was seized for anti-social use (s.59 PRA 2002), no insurance/no licence (s.165A RTA 1988), or other grounds; they’re tied to regs and force policy, not the owner’s stated future intent.